Macros are deprecated. Use Interpolations instead.

-Even more, you can automatically stop an SAP Instance, an SAP System, or a Custom Checks at the beginning of a Maintenance Window and start it again at the end of it.
+Even more, you can automatically stop an SAP Instance or an SAP System at the beginning of a Maintenance Window and start it again at the end of it.

-Availability Data is recorded even if the monitoring is turned off, and if a Systems is Down during the Maintenance Windows, the downtime is considered as "planned" and does not count for the Service Level Report.
+Availability Data is recorded even if the monitoring is turned off.
+And if a system is down during the Maintenance Windows, the downtime is considered as "planned" and does not count for the Service Level Report.

 A Schedule is a recurrent or non-recurrent event with a start time and a duration reflecting one or more periods of time.
 One or more Schedules can be assigned to a Maintenance Window, forming the following relation: